 Jesus naturally shines out of us when we are being our true selves as God’s children.
 Of course, it wasn’t always like this.
 I fought God’s guidance for most of my life, trying to replace our relationship with things, money, reputation, addictions, and people.
 I believe deep in my heart if it weren’t for Grandma’s prayers I’d be dead.

-As Christians, what we don’t understand is when we are living by the flesh, life will never make sense, no matter how long we live that way.
+As Christians, what we don’t understand is when we are walking by the flesh, life will never make sense, no matter how long we live that way.
 An internal battle will happen, and keep happening, until we turn from fleshly living.
 We’ve been reborn of God so walking by His Spirit is the only way we can get true fulfillment.
 When we feel far from God, we’re not.
 Feelings can’t change the fact that He’s infused with our spirit–which is a one-time event (1 Corinthians 6:17).
 But no matter how we feel, when we are making lots of poor choices, it’s the prayers of others helping to keep us safe.
 Grandma’s prayers for me and her prayers for many, many other people, did just that.

 But it wasn’t just her prayers which have helped me become who I am today, it was also her style of teaching the gospel.
 She was never aggressive, she never tried to force-feed us biblical teaching.
 Instead, she kindly offered up the gospel on a platter with love.
 Grandma never used guilt or condemnation on me, she made Jesus look appealing even when she was correcting me.

 From the time I was a small boy in the 80’s, to a teenager in the 90’s, when Grandma would quote Scripture to me or talk about God in our conversations, she always did so with gentleness and respect.
 She never pushed me to believe but showed me grace.
 She never tried to instill fear in my soul, or barked at me for my blatant sinning, she just made Jesus look good through her life.